wilsonhj/fakerest-test/README.md

 The data returned is a JSON array and it changes on each call to the server.
 The data is an array of user objects.
 There is no further documentation on the format of the data.
 You must figure it out from the data itself.
 Please consider this as part of the test, and document your findings in your README.

 Using the data retreived from the endpoint, calculate #1 and #2.
-Unless you have been asked to do more the rest are optional, but will be considered as extra credit.
+Unless you have been asked to do more the other tasks are optional, but will be considered as extra credit.

 ## Calculations